 Key Priorities for the Price Control 4 Gas Innovation Fund

-Gas Networks Ireland (GNI) has a Gas Innovation Fund of €4.17m that is available to applicants.
+Gas Networks Ireland has a Gas Innovation Fund of €4.17m that is available to applicants.
 There is an innovation allowance of €1m for research and €3.17m for strategic projects over the PC4 period.
-This document sets out the key priorities that should be addressed when applying for innovation funding from GNI’s PC4 Gas Innovation Fund.
+This document sets out the key priorities that should be addressed when applying for innovation funding from Gas Networks Ireland’s PC4 Gas Innovation Fund.

 The Commission for Regulation of Utilities (CRU) published its decision on Gas Networks Ireland’s fourth price control at the end of August 2017.
 As part of this decision*, the CRU has provided an opex allowance to support innovation funding for the period from October 2017 to September 2022 (known as the Price Control 4 period).
 In making its decision the CRU was ‘mindful that ongoing utilisation of the gas network is important so as to ensure that gas remains competitive as a fuel and that tariffs are contained for customers’.
 Gas innovation funding has been provided for the Causeway Study, governance and programme management, Research and Strategic Projects.